abuchegger/hungarian-algorithm-cpp/README.md

 # Hungarian Algorithm C++ Library

+**DON'T USE, CURRENTLY BROKEN**

-Hungarian algorithm, also known as Munkres algorithm or Kuhn-Munkres algorithm, is a method for solving the assignment problem, for example assigning workers to jobs, which goal is to compute the optimal assignment that minimizes the total cost, and the like.
+The Hungarian algorithm, also known as Munkres algorithm or Kuhn-Munkres algorithm, is a method for solving the assignment problem, for example assigning workers to jobs.
+It finds the assignment that minimizes the total cost.

-This is a C++ wrapper with slight modification of a hungarian algorithm implementation by Markus Buehren.
+This is a C++ version (with slight modifications) of a hungarian algorithm implementation by Markus Buehren.
 The original code is a few mex-functions for use in MATLAB, found here: http://www.mathworks.com/matlabcentral/fileexchange/6543-functions-for-the-rectangular-assignment-problem

 ## Build

-    cd ..
     mkdir build
     cd build
-    cmake ../hungarian-algorithm-cpp
+    cmake ..
     make

+## Test

+    cd build
+    ctest -V

-## Installation
+## Install

 TODO